sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 This 12-week workshop challenge is created to help cloud enthusiasts gain deep hands-on expertise on AWS.
 It's a collection of self-paced workshops developed by experts at AWS and is curated to help us gain expertise in AWS gradually.
 These workshops range from beginner-level to advanced, and the best part is that we can follow them at our own pace, whenever it suits us.Check this link for more details: https://12weeksworkshops.com/

+<img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/e6245f1b-0558-41c0-9ddd-7e3e769ddf54" height="500" width="500">

 In this blog series, I will take you on my journey through this challenge, sharing my experiences, insights, and the theoretical concepts I learned along the way.

-<img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/e6245f1b-0558-41c0-9ddd-7e3e769ddf54" height="500" width="500">
+First of all a huge shoutout to Prasad Rao, Paula Ali Wakabi, Chi Che, Whizlabs India, Whizlabs, and AWS USER GROUP YAOUNDE for their incredible support and guidance throughout this journey.
+Your encouragement made this challenge truly unforgettable!

 ### Week 1: AWS Core Services Overview